12 months ago, Englewood resident Nigel Williams had a miserable credit rating of 0. He could not find a job, buy a home or get a car.

 Every payment was reported to the credit bureaus, therefore it was easy enough for Williams to establish positive lines of credit and a good credit history.
 His credit score went from 0 in January 2013, to 660 in July and 701 in January 2014.

 Are you inspired?
-When did you check your credit last time?
+When did you check your score?
+Where does your credit range from?
 Visit the Center for Working Families in Chicago and ask for a Twin Accounts Program.